-The Prince George Fire Rescue Fire Prevention Branch consists of three Fire Prevention Officers and their Chief Fire Prevention Officer.
-In conjunction with both Fire Suppression and the Fire Dispatch staff the Prevention Branch works to increase fire safety awareness through the three facets of prevention – Inspection, Education and Investigation.
+The Prince George Fire Rescue Fire Prevention Branch consists of three (3) Fire Prevention Officers and their Chief Fire Prevention Officer.
+The Prevention Branch works In conjunction with both Fire Suppression and Fire Dispatch staff to increase fire safety awareness through the three facets of prevention:

 Inspection and Enforcement